-It stands for Microsoft Office SharePoint Server and is actually a full version of a portal-based platform for effective managing and creating the documents and web services.
-(SharePoint Admin Interview Questions and Answers)
+Answer: It stands for Microsoft Office SharePoint Server and is a full version of a portal-based platform for effective managing and creating the documents and web services.

 31. Is it possible to manage the projects in the SharePoint?
 How?

-Yes, it is possible and for this there are several facilities available in the SharePoint such as
+Answer: Yes, it is possible and for this, there are several facilities available in the SharePoint such as

-dashboards which contain custom KPI.
+dashboards that contain custom KPI.
 The information regarding the graphs and status updates can be grabbed from the same.
-Also, there other features that can help a lot in this matter.
+Also, their other features that can help a lot in this matter.

 32. What do you mean by the term “OneDrive for Business”?